rafael-santiago/tulip/doc/MANUAL.md

 >"Keep it simple stupid"

-I must confess that I can see beauty in this way of thinking.
+I must confess that I can see beauty on this way of thinking.

 ## The Tulip system